Prasanth90/fake_news_detection_twitter/README.md

 # fake_news_detection_twitter
-Classification algorithm implemented using SVM algorithm to detect fake news in social media (Twitter)
+- SVM Algorithm implmented from scratch to detect fake news in social media (Twitter)
+- KNN, Naive Bayes, Neural Network, Decision Tree algorithms are used from the inbuilt R package for Comparison of accuracy with our implementation.

 # Packages That has be installed:
 - caret